 Code language: R (r)

-In the code snippet above, we use drop_na()
+In the code snippet above, we used drop_na()

-from the dplyr package.
-This function efficiently removes rows containing any missing values in the dataset.
-It is a concise and intuitive method provided by dplyr to handle missing data, offering a cleaner alternative to the base R approach (i.e., in example 3).
+from the dplyr.
+This function removes rows containing any missing values in the dataset.
+It offers a cleaner alternative to the base R approach (i.e., in example 3).

 Base R vs. dplyr

 There are trade-offs when considering whether to use dplyr or base R for data manipulation.
-Base R offers self-sufficiency; it does not rely on external packages, making it suitable for environments with installation restrictions.
-Here, we do not rely on maintaining external packages such as dplyr as well.
+Base R offers self-sufficiency; we do not rely on external packages, making it suitable for environments with installation restrictions.
+Here, we do not rely on the maintenance of external packages such as dplyr as well.
 However, this independence comes with limitations.
 Base R might require more code and lack the streamlined functionality of dplyr, which is part of the Tidyverse.

 Summary

 In this guide, we learned different methods to remove specific row in R using both base functions and the dplyr package.
 Starting with base R, we covered different examples such as removing rows by index, eliminating those with missing values in specific columns, and filtering out rows with any missing values.
-Transitioning to dplyr, we used it to achieve the same outcomes with greater readability.
-We learned to use functions like slice()
+Moving over to the dplyr package, we used it for the same tasks.
+Here, we learned to use functions like slice()

 , filter()